elizabrock/software-development-curriculum/02-databases-and-the-ruby-ecosystem/databases/data-modeling.md

 ## Database Schema

 Schemas are a description of the data in the database.
-This is seperate from the actual data.
+This is separate from the actual data.

 For example, int(4) might be part of the schema for a column whose data holds year numbers (e.g. 2001, 2004, 2016, etc.)